Analysis: After lean years, Big Oil is under pressure to spend

 Oilfield decline rates doubled from 3 percent in 2014 to 6 percent in 2016.
 For the big oil firms, rates went from 1.5 percent to just over 2 percent during the same period, according to Morgan Stanley.

-"I expect capex rises due to a significant drop in reservoir life.
-Some capex will be used to reinvigorate existing wells," said Darren Sissons, partner at Campbell Lee & Ross Investment Management www.clrim.com/site/home, adding that increases would be cautious initially.
+“I expect capex rises due to a significant drop in reservoir life.
+Some capex will be used to reinvigorate existing wells,” said Darren Sissons, partner at Campbell Lee & Ross Investment Management, adding that increases would be cautious initially.

 (For a graphic showing reserve life for major oil companies reserve life: tmsnrt.rs/2wPUtmd)